MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

     1. This next window defines protection settings for teams, groups, and sites that have this label applied.
 This is not enabled, select **Next** on the bottom of the page.
     1. This next window is a preview feature to automatically apply this label to Azure database columns (such as SQL, Synapse, and more) that contain the sensitive info types you choose.
 This feature is not enabled.
 Select **Cancel** at the bottom of the page to exit the label configuration wizard and return to the Information Protection page.

-1. From the top of the Information protection page, select **Label policies**.
+1. From the left navigation panel, select **Label policies**.
 It is through label policies that sensitivity labels can be published.
+The Microsoft 365 tenant has been configured with some label policies, for your convenience.

-1. In this case, select **Global sensitivity label policy**.
+1. In this case, Select **Global sensitivity label policy**.
 A window opens that provides information about the policy.
-Note the description, this is the default sensitivity label policy for all users and groups.
-This policy serves to publish most of the labels listed in labels tab and is published to all.
+Note the description, this label policy has been setup to serve as the default sensitivity label policy for all users and groups.
+This policy serves to publish most of the labels that were preconfigured for this Microsoft 365 lab tenant and are listed in the labels tab.

 1. Select **Edit** policy from the top of the window.
     1. Read the description under “Choose sensitivity labels to publish”.
-Notice the label that is listed.
+Notice the labels that are listed.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
+    1. The next page is a preview for Assigning admin  units.
+Select **Next**.
     1. Read the description under “Publish to users and groups”.
 Notice this label is available to all users.
 Don’t change any settings.
 Select **Next** on the bottom of the page.
     1. Review the policy settings.
-Select **Require users to apply a label to their emails and documents**.
 Select **Next** on the bottom of the page.
-    1. Read description under, "the Apply a default label to documents."
-Notice there's no default label.
-In the Default label field, select the down arrow then select **General/All Employees (unrestricted)**.
+    1. Read description under, "Apply a default label to documents."
+Don’t change any settings.
 Select **Next** on the bottom of the page.
-    1. Read description under, Apply a default label to emails."
+    1. Read description under, "Apply a default label to emails."
 Don’t change any settings.
 Select **Next** on the bottom of the page.
+    1. Read description under, "Default settings for meetings and calendar events."
+Don’t change any settings.
+Select **Next** on the bottom of the page.
     1. Read description under, "Apply a default label to Power BI content."
 Don’t change any settings.
 Select **Next** on the bottom of the page.
     1. The last configuration option is to name your policy.
 Since you're editing the policy, the name field is greyed out.
 Select **Next** on the bottom of the page.
-    1. Review the policy settings then select **Submit**, then select **Done** to return to the Information protection page.
+    1. Review the policy settings.
+Since nothing was changed select **Cancel** to return to the Label policies page.

 1. From the Information protection page, select Auto-labeling.
 Note there's no auto-labeling policy configured.
 Don’t change any settings.
 If you're wondering why there's no policy here, given that the label configuration is set to auto-labeling for files and emails, go back to the steps where you walked through the label configuration settings and review the description and information boxes associated Auto-labeling for files and emails.
 Hint:  In the auto labeling tab for the sensitivity lab, it says.
 "To automatically apply this label to files that are already saved (in SharePoint and OneDrive) or emails that are already processed by Exchange, you must create an auto-labeling policy."